smo0ths/KCD2-CFG-ECT/README.md

 inventory                   - tab
-jump                        - space | mouse 4 (this is also dodge) lock on opponent            - c lock on opponent            - delete (just use c "lock on opponent") pat your dog or horse       - e previous opponent           - delete (just use c "lock on opponent") quick chat with focus       - mouse 3
+jump                        - space | mouse 4 (this is also dodge) lock on opponent            - c next opponent               - delete (just use c "lock on opponent") pat your dog or horse       - e previous opponent           - delete (just use c "lock on opponent") quick chat with focus       - mouse 3